johnfmcrae/Notes/Command Line/vim Guide.md

 You can undo a delete operation with the `u` command.

+The capital `J` command joins the current line with the next line.

 ## Copy, Cut, Paste

 Deleting text in Vim also adds it to the clipboard.
 A delete command bundles in a cut fro free!